ethanocurtis/MultiNotify/README.md

 # Reddit to Discord Notifier

-Monitor a subreddit for new posts with a specific flair and automatically send them to a Discord channel via webhook.
+Monitor a subreddit for new posts (optionally filtered by flair) and automatically send them to a Discord channel via webhook.

-## ✅ Features
+## Features

 - Monitor any subreddit
-- Filter by specific flair (e.g. "Product Announcement")
+- Filter by one or multiple flairs (comma-separated)
+- Option to post all new posts (no flair filter)
-- Send matching posts to Discord using a webhook
+- Sends to Discord using a webhook
-- Simple setup with Docker
+- Runs easily via Docker (Linux, Raspberry Pi, or Windows)

 ---

-## 🚀 How to Use
+## How to Use (Linux / Raspberry Pi)

 ### 1. Clone this repository